MarcZierle/ChatBot/rasa/data/nlu.md

 - send me an ical file
 - save the plan as ics
 - print my plan

+## intent:get_time
+- time is 7am
+- set time to 8am to 9am
+- get time for tomorrow 5pm

+## intent:get_duration
+- it takes 15mins
+- probably 6hours only
+- let's say half an hour
+- 30mins

 ## intent:save_event
 - Plan in [Berlin](location)